cdordelly/dy_pack_master/README.md

   - Copies to `//ocio/`

 ### 🧩 Localize Add-ons
-Need to send custom add-ons to the farm?
+Bundle specific enabled add-ons with your project to ensure they are available on the render farm.
 - **UI List**: Select which enabled add-ons to pack
 - **Auto-Zip**: Automatically zips the add-on folders
-- **Exclude List**: Safely ignores core Blender add-ons
+- **Exclusion List**: Safely ignores core Blender add-ons (You can customize the exclusion list if needed by editing file: `dy_pack_master/addons_exclusion_list.txt`)
 - Copies to `//addons/`

 ### 🛠️ Tools